luapower/ci_osx/Users/cosmin/README.txt

   on the partition and selecting "Make image from <partition>". this will create a restorable dmg file that can be restored on any partition > 30G.
-  * enlarge the partition back to 40G or more.
+  * enlarge the partition back to 40G or more use the `diskutil` cmdline utility for this as the GUI is buggy and will enlarge the Recovery HD partition instead of the system one.

 OSX RESTORE HOWTO:
 ----------------------------------------------------------------------
-* using Disk Utility, make a 40G+ partition and restore the backup dmg to it and boot to it holding the Option key
+* using Disk Utility, make a 40G+ partition and restore the backup dmg to it and boot to it holding the Option key.